epfl-ada/ada-2021-project-palomamo/docs/_posts/2021-12-16-our-data-story.md

 ### Detailed view on gender minorities
-The Quotebank also represent gender diverse individuals such as non-binary, transgender or genderfluid individuals (see Lexicon for more details)(add link to lexicon if possible).
+The Quotebank also represent gender diverse individuals such as non-binary, transgender or genderfluid individuals (see Lexicon for more details).
 Statistics for the representation of those gender minorities are extremely hard to get.
 They either don’t exist yet or are misled due to a part of the society being still sceptical about the existence of other genders than cisgender male and female.
 A survey conducted in 2011 by the Equality and Human Rights Commission estimates that they consist between “0.1-2% [of the general population](https://doi.org/10.1016/j.ecl.2019.01.001) depending on the inclusion criteria and geographic location."

 {% include counts_other_uk_2019.html %}